Why do you use Joomla to build websites?

 That's why we charge nothing for 45 days.
 In most cases, we can have the site built and up and on the web before you pay anything!
 Of course, it really hinges on how quickly clients can get us the information we need to build the site.
 We've had sites take more than 45 days, but they're either big, complex sites, or the client has been slow to get us content.
 We really depend on our clients to share our sense of expediency.

 Yes we do.
-We use 2 main eCommerce solutions depending on the client's needs and wants.
-We'll discus both options with you and recommend the best one based on your individual needs.
+We have completed many eCommerce solutions in the past and currently.
 See some examples over in our portfolio page.

 Do I have to have my own domain name?